shrikecode/shrike.vim/README.md

 You should put it in your shell configuration (.bashrc/.zshrc or .profile/.zshenv)

-If Vim is started by \'-e\' option of terminal emulator, it might not inherit your shell env, so you might need to add the same options in your .vimrc/init.vim:
+If Vim is started by `-e` option of terminal emulator, it might not inherit your shell env, so you might need to add the same options in your .vimrc:

 ```vim
 let $FZF_DEFAULT_COMMAND = "rg -g '!{.git,node_modules,.composer}/' --hidden --no-ignore -l ''"